johnbrumley/desma158/how-to-submit-projects.md

 ![](https://classes.dma.ucla.edu/Winter23/158/wp-content/uploads/2023/01/build_settings_1.gif)

-Add all the scenes you want to include in your project by clicking and dragging them from your assets folder to “Scenes in Build”
+Add all the scenes you want to include in your project by clicking and dragging them from your assets folder to “Scenes in Build” (also remove any scenes you don't want to include).
+The topmost scene in this list will be the first to play when starting the game.

 ![](https://classes.dma.ucla.edu/Winter23/158/wp-content/uploads/2023/01/build_settings_2.gif)